pylenin/purple-blue/content/posts/python-logging-guide.md

 2. Severity of the log message
 3. Timestamp at which the message was logged
 4. Name of the module where the event occured
-5. Line no. of the module that registered the log
+5. Line number of the module that registered the log

 Let’s write a snippet to include these information.
 I am creating a variable called `log_format` and assigning it a string representation of how my log should look.
 ```python